dlwicksell/nodem/README.md

 `npm`.
 You will also need to have Node.js installed and working.

 **ATTENTION:** These instructions assume that the `nodem` repository has been installed in your home directory.
 The paths will likely be different if you have installed this with `npm`.

-**NOTE:** If you have installed Nodem using `npm`, it will attempt to build `mumps.node` during installation.
-If there is a file in the `nodem` directory called `builderror.log`, and if that file contains no build errors for `mumps.node`, it built without issue.
-It also attempts to pre-compile the `v4wNode.m` integration routine, and there might be warnings from that, which won't affect the building of `mumps.node` itself.
+**NOTE:** If you have installed Nodem using `npm`, it will attempt to build `nodem.node` during installation.
+If there is a file in the `nodem` directory called `builderror.log`, and if that file contains no build errors for `nodem.node`, it built without issue.
+It also attempts to pre-compile the `v4wNode.m` integration routine, and there might be warnings from that, which won't affect the building of `nodem.node` itself.
 If you downloaded Nodem any other way, including cloning it from its github repository, then you'll have to build it from source.
 Remember to make sure that either $ydb_dist or $gtm_dist is set to the root of the YottaDB (or GT.M) instance before building Nodem.
 In